 What Happened

 A serious security flaw in Google Chrome has just been patched, but it could have allowed attackers to gain access to your local files.
-Tracked as CVE-2026-0628, this vulnerability had a high CVSS score? of 8.8, indicating its severity.
-Researchers found that the issue stemmed from insufficient policy enforcement? in the WebView tag?, a crucial component of how Chrome handles web content.
+Tracked as CVE-2026-0628, this vulnerability had a high CVSS score of 8.8, indicating its severity.
+Researchers found that the issue stemmed from insufficient policy enforcement in the WebView tag, a crucial component of how Chrome handles web content.

 Why Should You Care

-You might think that a flaw like this only affects tech-savvy users, but that’s not true.
-If you use Chrome for browsing, shopping, or even just checking your email, you’re at risk.
+You might think that a flaw like this only affects tech-savvy users, but thatโs not true.
+If you use Chrome for browsing, shopping, or even just checking your email, youโre at risk.
 Imagine leaving your front door unlocked; it only takes one opportunistic burglar to walk in.
 This vulnerability could have let bad actors do just that with your files.
+Your personal data, including passwords and financial information, could be exposed if you had the wrong extension installed.
+With the new findings about malicious extensions and the rise of AI-generated exploits, the risk is even higher.
+Itโs essential to be vigilant about the extensions you add to your browser.
+Always check reviews and permissions before installing anything.

 What's Being Done